zorro786/scheduler-plugins/kep/61-Trimaran-real-load-aware-scheduling/README.md

 This uses the scheduler framework of K8s to incorporate our customized real load aware scheduler plugins without modifying the core scheduler code.
 The plugins we proposed mainly include the following two.

-- BestFitBinPack Plugin: It is best fit variant of bin pack algorithm that scores nodes by their actual resource utilization in a way that all utilized nodes have around x% of utilization.
+- TargetLoadPacking Plugin: It is best fit variant of bin pack algorithm that scores nodes by their actual resource utilization in a way that all utilized nodes have around x% of utilization.
+Once all nodes reach x% utilization it moves to least fit variant.
 - Safe Balancing Plugin: It is a node sorting plugin that sorts nodes base on both the mean and the standard deviation of node resource utilization.
 It aims to balance not only the average load but also the risk caused by load variations.

-### BestFitBinPack Plugin
+### TargetLoadPacking Plugin

 #### Score plugin